 - better manage employee conduct and work performance matters.

-These employees are excluded because they are not covered by the Public Service Act 2008, or are reported as part of a parent agency:
+These employees are not included because the Public Service Act 2008 does not apply to them or they are included in data as part of a parent agency:

 - Queensland Museum

 - State Library

 - Office of the Inspector-General of Emergency Management

 - TAFE QLD.